NRPP Program

-The Enhanced Services for Refugees from Nauru and Papua New Guinea (NRPP) Program is a national program funded by the Australian Government to provide enhanced case management to refugees arriving in the United States from Nauru, Papua New Guinea, and the Australian mainland.
+The Nauru and Papua New Guinea (NRPP) Program is a national program funded by the Office of Home Affairs of Australia to provide enhanced case management to refugees arriving in the United States from Nauru, Papua New Guinea, and the Australian mainland.

-NRPP helps participants achieve goals toward short-term stability and long-term upward mobility.
-Participants work with a case manager to set goals and secure all the tools and information needed to achieve their goals.
-Financial assistance is available to reach short-term stability and move toward long-term goals.
+A: NRPP helps participants achieve goals toward long-term stability and upward mobility.
+Participants are connected to a case manager, encouraged to set goals, and supported in reaching their goals.
+Financial assistance is available to support achievement of goals.

 Look what the NRPP community has achieved!
 If you would like to have your achievement shared, please email nrppsupport@uscrimail.org